PierTech Commonly Asked Questions

 Will the interior of my house be damaged after installation?

-Most of the time the house will not be damaged from the installation.
+Most of the time the house will not be damaged by the installation.
 In fact, you may find doors starting to work correctly and some cracks may close.

 Why do you put helical piers under an existing foundation?